mncdigital/ios_sdk_v1/README.md

 # SSO iOS Sample

-This is MNC Digital browser-based Single Sign-On integration sample on mobile iOS.
+This is MNC Digital browser-based Single Sign-On integration sample for iOS.

 The native SDK will comming soon.